The Shooting of an Olde Worlde Epic by a New World Filmmaker.

 Jesse James (foreboding Brad Pitt) is already a legend when we meet him.
 Nineteen year old Robert Ford (whining Casey Affleck) is obsessed with everything Jesse, collecting and poring over every dimestore paperback featuring the outlaw, now starstruck that he rides with the man himself.
 Vouched for by his brother Charley (Sam Rockwell), Robert comes onboard a ragtag new James Gang assembled for one last job by Jesse and brother Frank (mighty Sam Shepard).

 Even Jesse senses there is something peculiar about Robert’s hero worship: “I can’t figure it out: Do you wanna be like me – or do you wanna be me?”

 A tragic, insecure, yet dangerously ambitious runt, Robert Ford wants the fame that riding alongside the infamous Jesse James will bring.
 When the gang fragments and Robert finds himself still a nobody, he sees one last stab at fame in being Jesse James’s assassin.

 A narrator lifts passages directly from the Ron Hansen book that inspired the film.
-Not only is there an ancient poetry in the words: “…and the omens promised bad luck which moated and dungeoned him,” the accompanying scenes look like 1800s photographs, with anamorphic lenses blurring the edges of the screen.
+Not only is there an ancient poetry in the words: “…and the omens promised bad luck which moated and dungeoned him,” the accompanying scenes look like 1800s photographs, with the edges of the screen blurred.
 There is so much detailed thought that has gone into making this movie experience an ancient wonder that–

 –it is almost a pain to watch!